mkuthan/mkuthan.github.io/_posts/2022-03-15-gcp-cloud-composer-tuning.md

 | n2-standard-2 |               51 |                        17 |
 | n2-highmem-2  |              141 |                        47 |

-As you can see, *Cloud Composer* defaults do not match any of the presented worker types.
+As you can see, *Cloud Composer* defaults don't match any of the presented worker types.
 Defaults for the cluster of the smallest virtual machines are too optimistic, and I observed many pod evictions.
 For the virtual machines with 4GiB of RAM or more, the cluster with default settings is underutilized, you pay for nothing.
 {: .notice--info}